huonw/huonw.github.io/_posts/2016-04-04-memory-leaks-are-memory-safe.md

 description: >
     Memory unsafety and memory leaks are distinct concepts, despite their names.
-Languages that are merely memory safe (both Rust and GC-reliant mangaed ones) have no guarantee of preventing memory leaks.
+Languages that are merely memory safe (both Rust and GC-reliant managed ones) have no guarantee of preventing memory leaks.

 comments:
     r_rust: "https://www.reddit.com/r/rust/comments/4dgvvh/memory_leaks_are_memory_safe_huon_on_the_internet/"